Skip to main content

 The Tools: Klocwork and Helix QAC

-Klocwork supports seven languages, C, C++, C#, Java, JavaScript, Python, and Kotlin, making it the natural choice for organisations with diverse technology stacks.
+Klocwork supports eight languages, C, C++, C#, Rust, Java, JavaScript, Python, and Kotlin, making it the natural choice for organisations with diverse technology stacks.
 Its AI-powered remediation engine does not just flag defects; it explains the root cause and suggests fixes, reducing the expertise barrier for developers new to static analysis.
 Klocwork’s architecture scales to codebases with tens of millions of lines, with differential analysis completing in seconds.
 Helix QAC is purpose-built for embedded C and C++ teams working under functional safety and coding standard requirements.
-It is the reference implementation for MISRA C and MISRA C++, meaning when there is an ambiguity in a MISRA rule, QAC’s interpretation is the authoritative one.
-QAC holds TUV SUD certification for use in ISO 26262, IEC 61508, IEC 62304, and EN 50128 development processes.
+Perforce positions QAC as the gold standard for MISRA C and MISRA C++ enforcement.
+QAC holds TUV SUD certification for use in ISO 26262, IEC 61508, IEC 62304, and EN 50716 development processes.

 The Indian context is significant: according to industry surveys, 55% of automotive software teams already use some form of static analysis.
 But many are using basic or outdated tools that lack the depth of analysis, compliance coverage, and CI/CD integration that modern development demands.
 Upgrading to Klocwork or Helix QAC is not adopting a new practice, it is maturing an existing one.